Career Management: Faculty

 - Over the last decade, there has been a major change of emphasis on the importance of good teaching in the evaluation for promotion and tenure/continuing.
 A research superstar who is a poor teacher will not get tenure/continuing.
 The reverse is true as well; an excellent teacher must demonstrate research accomplishments to be promoted or awarded tenure/continuing.
 The relative weights in the candidate's Summary of Workload Assignment will be taken into account when performance in these areas is evaluated.
 The Office of Instruction and Assessment can provide a great deal of assistance in presenting the results of student evaluations as well as improving performance in weak areas.
 Units must provide peer evaluation of teaching as well.

 - Extension specialists and agents also have two areas of focus: a specialized focus on applied research and outreach teaching activities directed to clientele in the state and region.
-Extension specialists often have a split appointment between Extension and research which is uncommon outside the College of Agriculture and Life Sciences.
+Extension specialists often have a split appointment between Extension and research which is uncommon outside the College of Agriculture, Life and Environmental Sciences.
 The actual split of the formal appointment among teaching, research, and extension should be stated in the Summary of Candidate's Workload Assignment (Section 2).
 Extension candidates should emphasize the creative methods of technology transfer used for educational outreach and identify activities in relation to the crucial role Cooperative Extension plays in the overall university continuum of teaching, research, and service.
 As they develop programs, they should identify ways to measure change or assess results so they will be able to show the impact of their work in the continuing status review.

 - In an academic culture, it is easier for others to evaluate research than teaching and it is also easier to assess formal teaching than work in Extension.
 Extension specialists and agents should make a special effort to explain their activities, since many at the university level are still unfamiliar with the mission and responsibilities of Cooperative Extension.